paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

 **(g) Nonprofit entities** Notwithstanding [section 1962d–5b of title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1962d–5b&num=0&edition=prelim), a non-Federal sponsor for any project carried out under this section may include a nonprofit entity, with the consent of the affected local government.

-**(h) Authorization of appropriations** There is authorized to be appropriated not to exceed $50,000,000 annually to carry out this section.
+**(h) Authorization of appropriations** There is authorized to be appropriated not to exceed $62,000,000 annually to carry out this section.

 **(i) Definition** In this section, the term “water resources project constructed by the Secretary” includes a water resources project constructed or funded jointly by the Secretary and the head of any other Federal agency (including the Natural Resources Conservation Service).

+**(j) Drought Resilience** Drought resilience measures carried out under this section may include—

+(1) water conservation measures to mitigate and address drought conditions;

+(2) removal of sediment captured behind a dam for the purpose of restoring or increasing the authorized storage capacity of the project concerned;

+(3) the planting of native plant species that will reduce the risk of drought and the incidence of nonnative species; and

+(4) other actions that increase drought resilience, water conservation, or water availability.

 ### Statutory Notes